iris-hep/iris-hep.github.io/pages/docs/acknowledgements.md

 It is important that funding support from IRIS-HEP is acknowledged in all publications and conference proceedings which result from that funding.
-The following text should be used:
+The following text should be used for projects involving both the first and second IRIS-HEP grant:

 ---

 *This work was supported by the National Science Foundation under Cooperative Agreements OAC-1836650 and PHY-2323298.*

 ---
+Newer projects started in 2024 and beyond can just reference the newer award:

+---

+*This work was supported by the National Science Foundation under Cooperative Agreement PHY-2323298.*

+---

 Suitable variations to also acknowledge other sources of support are of course acceptable, but the specific award numbers (OAC-1836650 and/or PHY-2323298) for IRIS-HEP must be included.
-Most activities may have contributions (in 2024 and 2025) from both awards, but as we go along newer activities (start in 2024 and beyond) may have been funded of course by PHY-2323298 alone and thus you can drop OAC-1836650.

 ## Referencing IRIS-HEP in Publications